rdytech/superset-client/README.md

 ## Run specs

+Open a bash console inside the app container and run specs.

 ```
-docker-compose run --rm app rspec
-# or
-docker-compose run --rm app bash      # then run 'bundle exec rspec' from the container.
+docker-compose run --rm app bash
 ```
+then run 'bundle exec rspec' from inside the container.

 ## Usage